micttyoid/ludo_game/docs/rules.md

 the player has following options:

 1. If an idle pawn exists in the player's Base, enter it and take another roll.
-2. Forward any one of respective pawn(s) on square by six and take another roll.
+2. Forward one of the player's pawn(s) on square by six and take another roll.
-3. Forward any one of Doubled(s) on square by three and take another roll.
+3. Forward one of the player's Doubled(s) on square by three and take another roll.

 If a player makes a die of six, **a third time** in its turn, the turn is terminated and the next player takes a turn.